grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 1. Set the [`role_values_admin`]({{< relref "../../../configure-grafana/enterprise-configuration#role_values_admin" >}}) option to the values mapped to the organization `Admin` role.
 1. Set the [`role_values_grafana_admin`]({{< relref "../../../configure-grafana/enterprise-configuration#role_values_grafana_admin" >}}) option to the values mapped to the `Grafana Admin` role.

-If a user role doesn't match any of configured values, then the `Viewer` role will be assigned.
+If a user role doesn't match any of configured values, then the role specified by the `auto_assign_org_role` config option will be assigned.
+If the `auto_assign_org_role` field is not set then the user role will default to `Viewer`.

 For more information about roles and permissions in Grafana, refer to [Roles and permissions]({{< relref "../../../../administration/roles-and-permissions" >}}).